getethos/ethos-design-system/src/components/NumberInput/NumberInput.md

 />
 ```

-This one sets a `solid lock icon`, which results in the number input with solid lock icon. `iconPrefix="fas"` is the prefix for solid icons.
-Please refer to https://fontawesome.com/v5/docs/apis/javascript/import-icons for more information about iconPrefix.
+This one sets a `solid lock icon`.
+Currently allowed icons are defined by valid_icons at src/helpers/constants.js.
 ```jsx
 import { NumberInput } from './index.js';
 // formChangeHandler gets wired up automatically if using <Form /> component